Novrade/Novrade/README.md

-- 👋 Hi, I’m Radek.
-Junior software developer with two years of personal experience.
+- 👋 Hi, I’m Radek, a junior software developer with two years of personal experience.
 - 🌱 I’m studying software engineering on Open University.
 In my free time I work on some small projects and learn new technologies.
 Currently I am learning SQL and improving my skills in algorithms and data structures.

 <!---